 - Unstable housing

-After you are accepted into the Burnaby Centre for Mental Health and Addiction, your home health authority liaison will provide you with a brochure outlining what to expect from the program and what to bring with you.
+After you are accepted into the Burnaby Centre for Mental Health and Addiction (now Red Fish Healing Centre for Mental Health and Addiction, your home health authority liaison will provide you with a brochure outlining what to expect from the program and what to bring with you.

 We will build a customized care plan for you based on your needs, challenges and history.
 Most people complete their treatment within six to nine months, but some stay longer.